vinodkd/guts/src/book/01_data_size.md

 TODO: REWRITE THIS AFTER FIXING OTHER SECTIONS TO MAKE THEM 2D

 What if the items in the list are themselves compound?
 In all likelihood, a list of students will have more than one attribute of the student; so the student list item will actually be a record of all such interesting attributes.
-Using (L):
+Using (D10):

 	size(student list) = 0 + sum(size(student record))